thabala-cloud/docs/docs/cli/commands/infra-destroy.md

 title: Destroy Infrastructure
 ---

-Thabala CLI `destroy` command destroys infrastructure YAML files from the Thabala account.
+Thabala CLI `destroy` command destroys the infrastructure item(s) that is described in a YAML file.

 Example output: